Home Renovation Mistakes That Can Cost You

 One of the beautiful things about owning a home is that you can do practically anything you want with it, including making it unusable for future owners.
 If you never cook, for example, and tear out the entire kitchen because of this, you are going to affect the value of your home.

-While this is an extreme example, in my twenty-nine years as a Real Estate professional, I have seen a lot of strange things done to peoples homes.
+While this is an extreme example, in my thirty-one years as a Real Estate professional, I have seen a lot of strange things done to peoples homes.
 While it is perfectly fine to make your house your own, but be aware of the consequences in the future when you want the most money in your pocket!

 More Home Improvement Tips: